 Mount the should-width dip bars and straighten your arms so that your legs are suspended off the ground.

-Inhale as you push your body back up to the starting position.
+Exhale as you push your body back up to the starting position.

 Repeat for the recommended number of repetitions.